Conservation in the house

 Light and textile damage

-We need light to see our unique collections we have here at Ickworth, however you may notice when walking around that some of our rooms are not too brightly lit.
+We need light to see the unique collections we have here at Ickworth.
+However, you may notice when walking around that some of our rooms are not too brightly lit.
 Light can seriously harm objects and this damage is irreversible.
 It can break down the structure of fabrics, varnishes, finishes and paint.
 You can usually spot the damage easily by looking at the change in colour and texture.
 As you can see in the picture here the light has damaged the threads and left holes in this beautiful silk material which has given the appearance of tears in the fabric.

 Danger from insect infestations